Cold Weather Means You Need to Take Care of Your Dog's Coat and Skin for Health and Comfort

-It's important to keep up with a regular grooming routine during the winter months to keep your pup healthy and comfortable
+It's still very important to keep up with a regular grooming routine during the winter months to keep your pup healthy and comfortable

-Even though we've had periods of spring weather already this winter, the cold temperatures will be here for a while.
+Even though we've had periods of spring-like weather already this winter, the cold temperatures will surely be here for a while.
 As your dog spends more time warm indoors during the winter months, it can be easy to let regular grooming slide.
-However, it's especially important during this time of year to continue with a grooming routine that will keep your pup healthy and comfortable.
+However, it's especially important during this time of year to continue with a regular grooming routine that will keep your pup both comfortable and healthy.

 Wipe your Paws

 Winter weather can make for a muddy walk or romp in the backyard.
 Make it a habit to wipe down your pooch's paws when it comes back into the house.
 This will help keep mud and dirt from getting caked between his toes and paw pads where moisture and chemicals can build up.
 This is especially important if salt or other de-icers have been used to melt ice and snow on streets or walkways.
 De-icers can burn and cause irritation and other injuries.

 Dry Doggie Skin